 Intensification needs to be achieved sustainably, necessitating a balance between productivity today and future potential (high agreement, medium evidence).
-Improving efficiency of agriculture systems can increase production per unit of land through greater resource use efficiency.
-To achieve SI some intensively managed agricultural systems may have to be diversified as they cannot be further intensified without land degradation.
+Improving the efficiency of agriculture systems can increase production per unit of land through more effective resource use.
+To achieve SI, some intensively managed agricultural systems may have to be diversified as they cannot be further intensified without land degradation.
 A combination of land sparing and sharing options can be utilised to achieve SI - their application is most likely to succeed if applied using a landscape approach.